Using Reflected Light Meters, Part Two:

 White House #6, Metered for the Grass in the Shade: f/11, 1/5 sec.

-When I did this simple exercise, I also metered several other subjects in the scene, but 6 photos is plenty to get the idea of what is going on.
+When I did this simple exercise, I also metered several other subjects in the scene, but 6 photos shown here are enough to get the idea of what is going on.

 This exercise reinforces several points from Part One of this article.